-Yoshiaki Matsumae Chairperson, Board of Trustees Vice President we sail into the future, the Plan will be our "Compass" that guides our cooperative efforts to build a system that is at once, faithful to our founding mission, based on our histories and traditions, and reflective of our shared principles, objectives, and values.
+The Tokai Centenary Plan is the name of our comprehensive strategy as we look forward to the 100-year anniversary of Tokai University's founding in 2042.
+As we sail into the future, the Plan will be our "Compass" that guides our cooperative efforts to build a system that is at once, faithful to our founding mission, based on our histories and traditions, and reflective of our shared principles, objectives, and values.

-Realizing genuine human education through the arts and sciences: A "Compass" that guides our future voyage toward the centenary changes.
+The world is constantly evolving.
+As we contemplate the next quarter of a century, we realize that we are facing immense changes.
 Rather than viewing these as a threat, we view them as opportunities for adaption and growth.
 Led by the Tokai Centenary Plan, we will continue unwaveringly on our path to reform, constantly challenging ourselves and striving to pave the way for our future.